avaneev/biteopt/README.md

 1. Parallelization of this algorithm is technically possible, but may be counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.
-Specifically saying, it is possible (tested to be working on some commits before May 15, 2018) to generate a serie of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
+Specifically saying, it is possible (tested to be working on some code commits before May 15, 2018) to generate a serie of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
 Later commits have changed the algorithm to a from